godmoves/Standard_Computer_Go_Dataset/README.md

 ## Tygem
 `Tygem_9d_1516031` contains 1516031 games played by Tygem 9d.
 Files from Tygem are not in the stanfard sgf from, you can use the tool in it to convert the games into `.sgf`.
-(Please unzip the index file and Kufi file before using the converter.)
+(Please unzip the index file and Kifu file before using the converter.)